 The ferry takes about two and a half hours one way, but it is a lovely and scenic ferry ride and an attraction in itself, especially on a warm, sunny day.

-Here are some more ideas of what to do if you have some more time in Sweden's beautiful capital city.
+Here are some more ideas of what to do if you have more time in Sweden's beautiful capital city.

 The highlight of the tour is the Golden Hall whose walls are covered in over 18 million gold tiles!
 The tour takes 45 minutes and is available in English all year round (and other languages are usually available in the summer months.)